Smilodon: Extinction

 Along with most of the New World Pleistocene megafauna, Smilodon became extinct by 10,000 years ago in the late Pleistocene extinction phases of North and South America.
 Its extinction has been linked to the decline and extinction of large herbivores.
 Hence, Smilodon could have been too specialized at hunting large prey and may have been unable to adapt.
 Indeed, by the Bølling–Allerød warming event and before the Younger Dryas cooling event, S. fatalis showed changes in cranial morphology that hint towards increased specialization in larger prey and/or evolution in response to competition with other carnivores.
-However, a 2012 study of Smilodon tooth wear found no evidence that they were limited by food resources.
+Originally, it was hypothesized that the higher levels of dental fractures among La Brea carnivores suggested prey availability was low, at least seasonally, which forced carnivores to consume their prey fully.
+However, this hypothesis was called into by a 2012 study, as they argued that larger predators have relatively weaker teeth, with the likely reason of tooth breakage being the result of consumption of large prey.
+DMTA analysis found that La Brea carnivorans utilized carcasses less than some extant carnivorans, with Smilodon having a decline of tough tissue consumption, but no increase in bone consumption.
 Other explanations include climate change and competition with Homo sapiens (who entered the Americas around the time Smilodon disappeared), or a combination of several factors, all of which apply to the general Late Pleistocene extinction event, rather than specifically to the extinction of the saber-toothed cats.
 One factor often cited here is the cooling in the Younger Dryas, which may have drastically reduced the habitable space for many species.
 In terms of human influence, there is evidence of a fire-induced regime change in Rancho la Brea that preceded the extirpation of megafauna in the area, with humans most likely responsible for the increase in fire intensity.